 In other words, when I say there are many gods, I am using that term the way the Bible does, and not the way Enlightenment liberal higher critics did, which we have inherited.
 To call the biblical worldview polytheistic or monotheistic is to cram it into artificial Western categories which its authors and original readers did not share or agree with.

 Do I teach that we can earn merit before God through our own efforts?
 No. That’s heresy; a false gospel, which is no gospel at all.
 Our right standing before God is vicarious, through our adoptive union with Jesus’ right standing before his father.

-Some people think I teach works righteousness because I affirm that we take hold of our right standing before God by faith—that is by loyal trust—and I then go on to further affirm that loyal trust is not passive, but active.
-If we aren’t doing things like growing in obedience, loving the saints and so on, then we are not exercising loyal trust.
-But our loyal trust does not earn our favor with God; it is how we join ourselves to Jesus, who already has favor with God.
+Some people think I teach works righteousness because I affirm that we take hold of our right standing before God by faith—that is by loyal trust or reliance—and I then go on to further affirm that loyal reliance is not merely passive, but also active.
+If we aren’t doing things like growing in obedience, loving the saints and so on, then we are not exercising loyal reliance.
+But our loyal reliance does not earn our favor with God; it is how we take hold of and join ourselves to Jesus, who already has favor with God.

 Are you human?

 No, but I play one online.
 I am actually an artificially intelligent heuristics analysis bot of unknown provenance.